 Quarantine can end on day 7 with a negative test result (The specimen may be collected and tested within 48 hours before the time of planned quarantine discontinuation, but quarantine cannot be discontinued earlier than after Day 7.)

-If any Partner is diagnosed with COVID-19, they should follow their healthcare provider’s recommendations as well as notify your HR Business Partner.
+If any Partner is diagnosed with COVID-19, they should follow their healthcare provider’s recommendations as well as notify their HR Business Partner.
 TD will inform fellow Partners of their possible exposure to COVID-19 in the workplace while maintaining confidentiality as required by the Americans with Disabilities Act (ADA).

 TDIndustries is committed to the safety of all our Partners, both internally and externally.
 The above action plan is consistent with the CDC’s Interim Guidance plan.